BimberTeam/BimberApp/README.md

 ### Backend
 Full description of backend technologies is available [here](https://github.com/BimberTeam/Bimber)
 ### Frontend
 To develop a mobile application we went for the multiplatform framework **Flutter**.
-For state management, we went for the BLoC pattern which is great to separate business logic from presentation.
-To communicate with our backend server we went for graphql_flutter.
+As our team created flutter apps before, we tried to focus on developing some more complex views.
+During creating UI we tried to imitate Tinder views, to make our app as similar as possible.
+However as our app introduces features that aren't available on Tinder, some views are completely our ideas.
+For state management, we went for the **BLoC pattern** which is great to separate business logic from presentation.
+Together with our team, we decided to use **GraphQL** to develop an API.
+So to communicate with our backend server we went for **graphql_flutter** library.

-## Frontend demo :iphone:

 ## Get Started :fire: